hamidhassan85/data_analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 1. Select the **Sales Analysis** file.

     *Note: At this point, Power BI will ask you to sign in if you haven't already.
-You can either sign in or select **Cancel** and continue the exercise.*
+You can either sign in or select **Cancel** and continue the lab.*

 1. Save a copy of the file with **File > Save As** in to the **D:\Allfiles\MySolution** folder.